Coconut Cashew Chia Energy Bites

 - 1 tablespoon chia seeds

-- Chill, uncovered, in the refrigerator for at least one to two hours, or overnight if desired (if chilling overnight, cover lightly).
+- Chill, uncovered, in the refrigerator for at least one to two hours, or overnight if desired.
+If chilling overnight, cover lightly.
 Once chilled, remove from the loaf pan.
-Slice cleaning, using a sharp knife, into roughly 1-inch pieces (*slice lengthwise into 4 one-inch long strips, then cut crosswise into 8 rows.)
+Slice into roughly 1-inch pieces, using a sharp knife (note: slice lengthwise into 4 one-inch long strips, then cut crosswise into 8 rows.)

-- Store in a covered container in the fridge for up to two weeks or longer (separating layers with parchment paper to prevent sticking; a sprinkle of unsweetened coconut on the bottom of the container and between layers also works brilliantly for this!) for up to 2 weeks or longer.
+- Store in a covered container in the fridge for up to two weeks or longer, separating the layers with a piece of parchment paper to prevent sticking; you can also sprinkle unsweetened shredded coconut on the bottom of the container and in between layers too.
 Best served chilled from the fridge.

-- Note: While these bites can be taken with you for travel, etc., they will be much softer at room temperature and I prefer the texture when they're chilled.
+- Note: While these bites can be packed for travel, they will be much softer at room temperature.
+I prefer the texture when chilled.
 They can also be frozen for up to 3 months; simply thaw in the refrigerate before eating.